Twisted Fork: Scallops and shredded duck confit in Vancouver

 Service

-The staff at Twisted Fork was extremely attentive, friendly, talkative, and helpful from the hostess to the bartender to the chef.
-On multiple occasions the staff, including the chef, asked how I enjoyed the food.
+The staff at Twisted Fork was highly attentive, friendly, talkative, and helpful, from the hostess to the bartender to the chef.
+On multiple occasions, the staff, including the chef, asked how I enjoyed the food.

-When I was done with each plate or drink, they were immediately cleared away, which explained why the restaurant was so clean at the time.
+When done with a plate or drink, servers immediately cleared plates and glasses, explaining why the restaurant was so clean.

-Though the restaurant was quiet when I visited, I would like to believe that the same great service would be had on a busy night.
+Though the restaurant was quiet when I visited, I would expect the same excellent service on a busy night.

 Conclusion